kevinkemp/dev-tools-config/README.md

 # dev-tools-config
-A backup solution for my development configuration that is easy to install in a new environment.
+A backup solution for my Windows development configuration that is easy to install in a new environment.

+### Pre-requisites:
+* Windows machine
+* git installed
+* AutoHotKey installed
+* Cmder installed

 ### How to use?
 I recommend forking this repo and using it to keep your own settings in sync.